 - Lethargy.
 While lethargy can be a symptom of a lot of diseases, a rabbit that’s near-death would show an unusual level of lethargy.
 It would stay in one place the whole day and would often refuse to move.

 - Lack of appetite.
-Rabbits would rarely refuse.
-They require lots of fiber from hay for their stomach to induce movement.
-So every time you notice a change in you’re rabbit’s appetite, you should always bring them to a veterinarian for a proper diagnosis.
+Rabbits would rarely refuse to eat.
+They require lots of fiber from hay for their stomachs to induce movement.
+So every time you notice a change in your rabbit’s appetite, you should always bring them to a veterinarian for a proper diagnosis.

 - Lying on its side.
 A rabbit that’s lying on its side while breathing heavily is a sign it’s near death.

 - Difficulty breathing.
-Rabbits that are dying would show signs of respiratory stress.
+Rabbits that are dying will show signs of respiratory stress.